SVENTRIPIKAL/LoadApp-File-Downloader/README.md

         - `UnknownHostException` - "Unknown Host...Address Does Not Exist"
         - `MalformedURLException` - "Malformed URL...No DNS Protocol Exists"
         - `Other Exceptions` - Prints exception & message to console for future handling
-- A `Custom Button` extending the View class in order to provide a custom style & animation
+- A `Custom Button` extending the View class which provides a personalized style & animation
-- Custom view `attributes` provided to `value animator`, `listener`, & a `.xml` animation
+- Custom view `attributes` provided for `value animator`, `listener`, & a `.xml` animation file
-- An overridden `onDraw` method & `Painter` object to position & paint objects on the `Canvas`
+- An overridden `onDraw` method & `Painter` object which positions & paints objects on the `Canvas`

 ## Installation
 1. `Fork` the repository & `Clone` it to your local computer